-Use the Site Survey capabilities found in the wireless utility of your wireless adapter or card to locate any other wireless networks that are available (see your wireless adapter's or card's user manual), and move your Router and computers to a channel as far away from other networks as possible.
+Use the Site Survey capabilities found in the Wireless LAN Utility of your wireless adapter to locate any other wireless networks that are available (see your wireless adapter's manual), and move your Wireless Router (or Access Point) and computers to a channel as far away from other networks as possible.

-- Experiment with more than one of the available channels in order to find the clearest connection and avoid interference from neighbouring cordless phones or other wireless devices. - For Belkin wireless networking products, use the detailed Site Survey and wireless channel information included with your Wireless Network Card.
-See your Network Card's user guide for more information.
+P C Experiment with more than one of the available channels, in order to find the clearest connection and avoid interference from neighboring cordless phones or other wireless devices.

+For Belkin wireless networking products, use the detailed Site Survey and wireless channel information included in your User Guide.

-These guidelines should allow you to cover the maximum possible area with your Router.
-Should you need to cover an even wider area, we suggest the Belkin Wireless G Range Extender/Access Point.
+These guidelines should allow you to cover the maximum possible area with your Wireless Router or Access Point.
+Should you need to cover an even wider area, we suggest the Belkin Wireless Range Extender/Access Point.

-5. Secure Connections, VPNs, and AOL
+5. Secure connections, VPNs, and AOL

-Secure connections typically require a user name and password, and are used where security is important.
+Secure connections are connections that typically require a user name and password, and are used where security is important.
 Secure connections include:

-- Virtual Private Network (VPN) connections, often used to connect remotely to an office network - The "Bring Your Own Access" program from America Online (AOL), which lets you use AOL through broadband provided by another cable or DSL service - · Most online banking websites - Many commercial websites that require a user name and password to access your account
+- Virtual Private Network (VPN) connections, often used to connect remotely to an office network - The "Bring Your Own Access" program from America Online (AOL), which lets you use AOL through broadband provided by another cable or DSL service - · Most on-line banking websites - Many commercial websites which require a username and password to access your account

 Secure connections can be interrupted by a computer's power management setting, which causes it to "go to sleep."
-The easiest solution to avoid this is to simply reconnect by rerunning the VPN or AOL software, or by re-logging into the secure website.
+The simplest solution to avoid this is to simply reconnect by re-running the VPN or AOL software, or by re-logging into the secure web site.